kiw13299/portkill/README.md

 ## Overview

 PortKill eliminates the frustration of port conflicts during development and system administration.
 Instead of remembering complex command sequences like `lsof -ti:3000 | xargs kill -9`, simply run `portkill 3000`.
+With revolutionary remote SSH support, you can now manage ports across your entire infrastructure with commands like `portkill --remote user@server kill 8080`.

-Whether you're a developer dealing with stuck development servers, a sysadmin managing production systems, or a DevOps engineer troubleshooting network issues, PortKill provides the tools you need.
+Whether you're a developer dealing with stuck development servers, a sysadmin managing production systems, or a DevOps engineer orchestrating containerized applications across multiple servers, PortKill provides enterprise-grade tools that no other port management solution offers.

 ## Features